dossma/CAMX/README.md

 ## Motivation
 Get a better, structured overview or do analysis on where the companies operate and in which fields.
-Do data engineering on companies from the composite and advanced materials sector.

 ## Procedure
 The following data is being extracted: